stevengoldberg/juno106/README.md

 **Technology**

 Juno-106.js was written in Javascript using the [WebAudio API](http://webaudio.github.io/web-audio-api/) and [Backbone.Marionette](marionettejs.com).
-It also uses some effects from [tuna.js](https://github.com/Dinahmoe/tuna/blob/master/tuna.js), and [QWERTYHancock](https://github.com/stuartmemo/qwerty-hancock) for its keyboard.
+It also uses some effects from [tuna.js](https://github.com/Dinahmoe/tuna/blob/master/tuna.js).

 **TO-DO**